Eyelid SurgeryConveniently located to serve Chicago and North Shore

 How do you determine what surgical technique will be used in my Eyelid Surgery?

 Only a personal evaluation of the condition of your eyes will allow us to determine what surgical procedure will produce the most improvement.
-Some patients need the muscular structure above the eyes tightened, some require removing excess eyelid skin, and others have bags or deep tear troughs that that may need attention.
+Some patients need the muscular structure above the eyes tightened, some require removing excess eyelid skin, and others have bags or deep tear troughs that may need attention.

 Why do some people who had Eyelid Surgery look unnatural?

-When Eyelid Surgery is performed too aggressively, the quantity of excess skin removed can leave your eyes looking strange and wide-eyed, or slanted unnaturally.
+When Eyelid Surgery has performed too aggressively, the quantity of excess skin removed can leave your eyes looking strange and wide-eyed, or slanted unnaturally.
 It is imperative that your cosmetic surgeon is familiar with the surgery and understands facial muscle structure thoroughly to create a fresh, youthful look that appears fully natural.

-How Long does Eyelid Surgery take to perform?
+How Long Does Eyelid Surgery take to perform?

 The surgery itself requires about one to three hours, depending upon the extent of correction needed.